yonailo/spectrum-brisca/README.md

 The current FUSE release (1.6.0) has a bug accepting clients connections.
 The "conn" socket message on the listening socket is never received, so for the clients connections to be accepted I need to send something which is  discarded afterwards by the server.

-There is a bug in my code, if the client connects and disconnects inmediately, it is not handled correctly.
-I should check for "disconn" message on the listening socket (#4) and if that happens I should %close it and re-listen again.

 The server polls the control socket for client's messages.
 A timeout has been implemented to not block the server indefinitely.
-If a client takes more than 30 seconds to send something, the server will abort both connections and it will start over, resetting the game.
-The 30 seconds begin to count at the end of the round, so even if you don't press ENTER to continue to the next round, the countdown is running, and you will have to spend some time waiting for the drawing of the new card, so maybe this timeout should be increased.
-In any case you are warned : do not hesitate for long to play, otherwise the server will reset itself :)
+If a client takes more than 1 minute and 30 seconds to send something, the server will abort both connections and it will start over, resetting the game.

-# How to run
+# How to run the game

 The game can be run in client or server mode.
-The server mode will start listening for connections at port 2000.
+The server mode will start listening for connections at port 2025.
 The port is not configurable.

 You can not play against the computer, there must be two clients and a server.